-To Justice League‘s credit, it does come together as a strong story arc continuing on from what was laid down in Dawn of Justice.
+To Justice League‘s credit, it does develop a strong story arc continuing on from what was laid down in Dawn of Justice.
 The recruitment of all the various members works well.
 The stickler in me kind of wished that they had gone with the original League line-up from back in 1960 – Superman, Batman, Wonder Woman, The Flash and Aquaman along with Green Lantern and J’onn J’onnz, the Martian Manhunter.
 Green Lantern is sort of off the table due to the flop of the Ryan Reynolds movie – although DC keep making moves about reintroducing him with the announced Green Lantern Corps (2020), while the flashback scenes to the original Steppenwolf invasion clearly show a Green Lantern fighting alongside.
-Martian Manhunter is sort of doing duty at the moment in tv’s Supergirl (2014– ) as played by David Harewood.
+Martian Manhunter is sort of off doing duty at the moment in tv’s Supergirl (2014– ) as played by David Harewood.

 I mention the changes to The Flash in the section below, none of which I think offer a substantial improvement to the character as opposed to the far more likeable Grant Gustin incarnation of The Flash that we have on tv at the moment in The Flash (2014– ).
 The version of Cyborg is fairly close to the one that features in DC’s The New 52 reboot from 2011 onwards, especially the explanation of his origin as a result of Mother Box technologies.

 The most radical of the changes is Aquaman.
 Aquaman has been around since 1941 and featured both in his own comics and as a member of the Justice League.
-For rightly or wrongly, Aquaman has become considered a joke – as witness several episodes of Entourage (2004-11), which made an ongoing joke out of a James Cameron-directed film version starring Adrian Grenier.
+For rightly or wrongly, Aquaman has become considered a joke – as witness several episodes of Entourage (2004-11) that made an ongoing joke out of a James Cameron-directed film version starring Adrian Grenier.
 Mostly the joke seems to centre around how the specificity of Aquaman’s powers – as related to water and oceans – makes him weak for anything outside of that environment.
 There is even a trope at TV Tropes devoted to this This Looks Like a Job for Aquaman.

 Zack Snyder has determined to throw everything we usually associate with Aquaman out the window and reconceive him as a badass.
-In every other incarnation, Aquaman is always Caucasian with blonde hair (and usually beard) and wears a yellow and green costume.
+In every other incarnation, Aquaman is always Caucasian with blonde hair (and often a beard) and wears a yellow and green costume.
 All of that goes out and we get the Hawaiian native Jason Momoa cast in the role, giving us a dark haired and olive-skinned Aquaman.
 This Aquaman gets his trident but his traditional costume has been swapped for an impressive set of battle armour (that you cannot help but think gives him a lot of problems swimming).
 Momoa plays Aquaman as an individualist loner who wants nothing to do with humanity for much of the film before eventually coming around.

 Multiple Competing DC Continuities

 The MCU has had the smarts to place everything it holds in its copyright aegis under a careful and well-controlled creative eye that maintains a scrupulous continuity.
 All of their films and tv series thread together into the same universe – even the grittier Daredevil/Jessica Jones/Luke Cage/Defenders shows are making reference back to the main films.
 On the other hand, DC has been happy to throw whatever someone pitches to them out there in the hope something will stick.
-Look at the amount of projects that they have given the okay to in the last two years with Aquaman, Cyborg, Shazam, Green Lantern, Batman, Batgirl, Nightwing, Harley Quinn, Black Adam, Gotham City Sirens and Justice League Dark films, as well as a Joker origin story, all purportedly in the works, not to mention sequels to all of the released films – many of which quite clearly will contradict continuity.
+Look at the amount of projects that they have okayed in the last two years with Aquaman, Cyborg, Shazam, Green Lantern, Batman, Batgirl, Nightwing, Harley Quinn, Black Adam, Gotham City Sirens and Justice League Dark films, as well as a Joker origin story, all purportedly in the works, not to mention sequels to all of the released films – many of which quite clearly will contradict continuity.
 The question among this is which is the real DC universe?

 This is no more evident than the fact that we currently have two competing versions of The Flash on screen with Ezra Miller here and Grant Gustin in tv’s The Flash.
-Zack Snyder has made a point of creating a very different version of The Flash to the tv one – though both actors are only two years apart in age, Miller is made to seem only about the age of twenty and only just gets his crime lab job at the end of the film.
-Furthermore, both characters are quite different – Miller’s Flash is nerdy and socially ill-adept, while Gustin’s Flash is a more charismatic and self-assured team leader.
-Miller’s red suit designed as a series of chitinous pieces of armour plating that make him more like an insect and looks rather awkward to wear.
-And while Gustin’s Flash demonstrates the red blur we are all familiar with in the comic-books, Snyder creates the effect of Miller being surrounded by lightning whenever he moves.
+Zack Snyder has made a point of creating a very different version of The Flash to the tv one – though both actors are only two years apart in age, Ezra Miller is made to seem only about the age of twenty and only just gets his crime lab job at the end of the film.
+Furthermore, both characters are quite different – Ezra Miller’s Flash is nerdy and socially ill-adept, while Grant Gustin’s Flash is a more charismatic and self-assured team leader.
+Miller’s red suit is designed as a series of chitinous pieces of armour plating that make him more like an insect and surely looks rather awkward to wear.
+And while Gustin’s Flash demonstrates the red blur we are all familiar with in the comic-books, Snyder gives us the effect of Miller being surrounded by lightning whenever he moves.

 To say there is a lot of hatred for Zack Snyder out there in the social media sphere is an understatement – the man even has people devising gifs and memes about him, as well as online petitions to have him removed from the DCEU.
 All of Synder’s other films have fans and detractors in varying degrees but the most contentious of them all is his take on the DC comics from Man of Steel through Dawn of Justice to Justice League.
 The crucial thing is that out there in the blogosphere there is almost nobody I am aware of who defends Snyder.

 Snyder’s take on DC superheroes seems to involve to wit:– massive, frequently excessive degrees of mass destruction; a dim and murky visual scheme that desaturates colours and renders the traditional costumes in muted tones; a heavy reliance on CGI characters and action scenes; a happiness to rewrite established DC continuity whenever he sees fit.
 I find the relentless dourness of the visual look tedious, while the emphasis on mass destruction reaches a point of overkill.
-The climactic battle between the League and Steppenwolf and parademons at the climax slips into a blur of action and mass destruction where you simply switch off.
+The climactic battle between the League and Steppenwolf and parademons here slips into a blur of action and mass destruction where you simply switch off.